 I mentioned above having routes in a tree to help with building mental pictures, having an application state as a tree is also very beneficial in that sense, and I believe in global application states.
 I am currently using redux on a greenfield project and released redux-router5.

 I also like Baobab a lot and follow what Christian Alfoni is doing with Cerebral, and what Andre Staltz is doing with CycleJs.
-I recently wrote an article about understanding the functional revolution in front-end applications.

 For React, the future will be towards stateless, context-less, this-less functional components.
 It only started with 0.14.

 Thanks a lot for the interview Thomas!
 I hope people will find your routing solution.
 To make it easier to dig in, I've compiled a set of resources below: